TextArena/TextArenaBlog/README.md

 - The TextArena python package: https://github.com/LeonGuertler/TextArena
 - The TextArena Frontend: https://github.com/LeonGuertler/TextArena-website
-- The TextArena Matchmaking server: TODO
+- The TextArena Matchmaking server: https://github.com/TextArena/TextArenaBlog/tree/main/TextArenaMatchmakingServer
-- The TextAren Serverless code: TODO
+- The TextAren Serverless code: https://github.com/TextArena/TextArenaBlog/tree/main/TextArenaServerless

 Also by all means, if you are keen please feel free to contribute to any of these four.